Back to Blog

 • Pool fencing compliance (where applicable).

-What a building inspection does NOT cover
+What it does NOT cover

-• Inside walls (no destructive testing).
+• Inside walls (no destructive or invasive testing).

 • Under concrete slabs or tiled areas.